-Sets the consumer name.
+Sets the Consumer name.
 Only messages with matching consumer name can be accessed.
-If a queue is not set up for multiple consumer, this option should be set to nultiple consumer, this option should be set to nultiple consumer.
+If a queue is not set up for multiple consumer, this option should be set to NULL.

+'''

+void setConsumerName(

-void setConsumerName( const string& name);
+const string& name);

+'''

 Parameter Description name Name of the Consumer.